toddjordan/ember-apidoc-filters/README.md

 }
 ```

+`yuidoc-filters-exclude` takes an array of exclusion types.
 Currently yuidoc filters only filters classes marked private or deprecated.